acrolinx/acrolinx-coding-guidance/topics/integration-points.md

     + If the CMS is only available within your company's network and the Acrolinx Platform runs in the cloud.
 * Connection:
     + Direct
-    + Your web browser must be able to reach the Acrolinx Platform.
+    + Make sure your web browser can reach the Acrolinx Platform.
 * Authentication (no attention required on the integration side):
     + Acrolinx
     + External